This Balsamic Mushroom and Leek Risotto recipe is a superb comforting meal traditionally made with simple seasonal ingredients.

 - Add in the rice stirring until the grains become translucent at the edges.

-- Turn up the heat to medium high and add in the white wine and stir until all of the wine has disappeared.
+- Turn up the heat to medium high and add in the white wine and stir until all of the wine has almost disappeared.

-- When the rice is cooked stir in the mushrooms, Parmesan cheese and extra 25g of butter and cover with a lid and let sit for 2-3 minutes before serving.
+- Finally, add the Parmesan cheese and the last 25g of butter and cover with a lid and let sit for 5 minutes before serving.